I24-MOTION/VT_tools/README.md

 #### Version: 1.0
 #### Last updated: 2024-02-13

-2024-06-26: An update on the ASM deployment (ASM.py) for version 1.1 is scheduled for July 2024.
+2024-06-26: An update on the ASM deployment (ASM.py) for version 1.1 is scheduled for September 2024.

 ## Overview